How to Resolve Ambiguous Language in Wills and Trusts

 - Hire a probate lawyer to inspect the will or trust instrument.

 Probate attorneys work with wills and trusts day in and day out so they can easily detect when a will or trust is problematic on account of ambiguous terms.
 By inspecting the document, they may also catch other red flags that call the document’s validity into question.
-(If you are concerned about the validity of a will or trust, visit our will and trust contest page.)
+(If you are concerned about the validity of a will or trust, visit our will contest/trust contest pages).

 This step should be taken early on, preferably as soon as you receive a copy of the decedent’s will or trust.